-Pharmaceutical drugs with dangerous side effects.
 This category of claims involves pharmaceutical drugs that, although properly manufactured, have side effects that result in injury.
-These cases sometimes involve drugs that have been on the market for a long time before it is discovered that they increase the risk of a certain type of injury, such as heart attacks.
-In some cases, the victims may claim that the manufacturer knew of the danger but deliberately concealed it.
-If the victims can prove this, they will get more money in the form of punitive damages.
-(To learn more about punitive damages, read Nolo's article Damages in Defective Products Cases.)
+These cases sometimes involve drugs that have been on the market for a long time before it's discovered that they increase the risk of a certain type of injury, such as heart attack, stroke, or cancer.

-Keep in mind that your defective product lawsuit may include a combination of claims.
+A defective product lawsuit may include a combination of claims.
 For example, a claim based on a drug with a dangerous side effect may be coupled with a claim based on the failure to warn of that side effect.
-Each different type of claim may net a different subset of defendants (for instance, the manufacturer and the pharmacist -- see below).
+Each different type of claim may also net a different subset of defendants (for instance, the manufacturer and the pharmacist; more on this below).

-To make sure you include all the potential defendants in your drug-related products liability claim, you should consider everyone in the "chain of distribution" of a drug -- that is, the path the drug takes from the manufacturer to the consumer.
-(To learn more about identifying defendants in general, and the chain of distribution, read Nolo's article Defective Product Liability Claims: Who to Sue?)
+To make sure you include all the potential defendants in your lawsuits, consider everyone in the "chain of distribution" of a drug—that is, the path the drug takes from the manufacturer to the consumer.

 Manufacturer.
 Pharmaceutical manufacturers are typically large companies, due to the huge market for pharmaceutical drugs and the technical challenges involved in developing new drugs.
 This is generally good news if you're seeking compensation for your injuries, although it is also true that these companies inevitably retain teams of high-priced lawyers to defend such cases.